Mateus-MS/ProjectZero/README.md

 ## 🧱 Tech Stack Overview

 ### Backend
-- Built with pure **[Go](https://go.dev/doc/effective_go) (Golang)** 🦫 - no frameworks, just standard libraries for full controll and simplicity.
+- Built with pure **[Go](https://go.dev/doc/effective_go) (Golang)** 🦫 - no frameworks, just standard libraries for full control and simplicity.
 - Uses **[Templ](https://templ.guide/)** for HTML templating, enabling efficient and clean server-side rendering.

 ### Frontend
-- Styled with **[SASS](https://sass-lang.com/documentation/)** for flexible and maintanable CSS.
+- Styled with **[SASS](https://sass-lang.com/documentation/)** for flexible and maintainable CSS.

-## 📦 What's Inside?

-This repo includes everything you need to get up and running:

-- ✅ **Boilerplate HTTP server** — fully set up and ready to serve routes
-- 📁 **Organized folder structure** — a clear project layout to keep things tidy
-- 🔁 **Hot reload support** — auto-compile your Go and SASS files during development
-- 🏗️ **Build command** — easily compile your app for production

 ## 🚀 Getting Started with `init.sh`
-To customize Project Zero for your own project (e.g.,updating module paths), run the included `init.sh` script.
+To customize Project Zero for your own project (e.g., updating module paths), run the included `init.sh` script.
 It automates replacing placeholders in your `go.mod` and source files.

 ### How to use
 Open Git Bash or your WSL terminal and run: